EVATool/fae-architecture-log/_decisions/sig-devops-container.md

     v3:
         date: 2021-01-15
         comment: added "viable options" and decision evaluation steps
+    v4:
+        date: 2021-01-22
+        comment: moved the questions part up to the "todos" section (makes it better visible)
 ---

 ## Why is there need for such a decision?